The Ten Best Darts Players Of All Time

 You may recall that we started an ad-hoc series of Ten Best articles a good while ago now, and we’re returning to that this week with a look at the ten best Darts players of all time.

-Now this list is perhaps unusual because there is actually no debate in who is the best player there has ever been.
+This ten best darts players list is unusual for one key reason.
+That is because there is no questioning who is the best darts player there has ever been.

-However, there is plenty of debate to be had as to which players make up the positions from 2nd to 10th in this list and what position they should occupy if they are inside the top ten.
+However, there is plenty to debate as to which players make up the positions from second to tenth on the list of ten best darts players.
+And further discussion on what position they should occupy if they are inside the magical top ten!

-Remember, the Cazoo Masters starts this weekend in the UK at the Marshall Arena in Milton Keynes and bet365 Sport will be offering extensive betting both pre-match and In Play as well as outright betting on the tournament as a whole.
+Remember, there are a host of top quality darts tournaments throughout the year and bet365 Sport will be offering extensive betting both pre-match and In Play as well as outright betting on every major darts event!

-So let’s start our rundown of Darts greatest ever players starting with the player that is the obvious choice for number one.
+So let’s start our rundown of ten best darts players of all time starting with the player that is the obvious choice for number one.

 The Ten Best Darts Players Of All-Time